We pulled together this list of our 80 favorite PowerPoint keyboard shortcuts together because…

 Once you have cycled through your content placeholders, hitting CTRL + ENTER again creates a new blank slide, based on the slide layout you were just previously on.

-62. Insert a new slide
+62. Insert new slide shortcut

 CTRL + M

 This shortcut adds a new blank slide to your presentation, based on the slide layout you were just on.
-The only exception is if you use this shortcut on the Title Slide within your layout, PowerPoint adds a new content slide instead of a new title slide (it’s smart like that).

 63. Open the Save As dialog box

-Hi the F12 function key to save your presentation with a different name, in a different location on your computer, or in a different file format.
+Hit the F12 function key to save your presentation with a different name, in a different location on your computer, or in a different file format.

 64. Open the Save As options in the File area